STI vs. STD: Know The Difference

 - trichomoniasis: 5 to 28 days

-As to the frequency of testing, experts recommend following these screening and testing guidelines.
+As to the frequency of testing, the Center for Disease Control and Prevention (CDC) recommends following these screening and testing guidelines.

 Common STD symptoms